Nancypatel1103/ComplianceClient/WHITELIST & BLACKLIST/Whitelist.md

 6. Click on **Global** mode if you want to use **Global** mode.
 In **Global** mode, domestic traffic will use local internet break out and international traffic will use CGW for internet break out.
 When a domain or IP is in the block list, they would be blocked from using CGW internet break out and use local internet break out.
 7. Click on **Full** mode to utilize **Full mode**.
 In **Full mode**, all internet traffic including domestic traffic and international traffic will use CGW for internet break-out.
 When a domain or IP is in the block list, they would be blocked from using CGW internet break out and use local internet break out.
+8. In global mode and full mode.
+The default policy is always allowed.
+Default policy allows means, all internet traffic by default would be allowed to use CGW internet break out.
-8. Click on **Selective** mode if you want to use **Selective** mode.
+9. Click on **Selective** mode if you want to use **Selective** mode.
 In Selective mode The default policy is to block.
-All internet traffic by default would be using local internet break out and only allowed domains and IP would be allowed to use CGW as internet breakout.
+All internet traffic by default would be using local internet breakout and only allowed domains and IPs would be allowed to use CGW as internet breakout.
-9. After that **Enter Allowed Domains**, The traffic of the website you provide here will be through the cloud gateway.
+10. After that **Enter Allowed Domains**, The traffic of the website you provide here will be through the cloud gateway.
 For **Ex: www.google.com**.
    ![image 5](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/98f2b235-4e9f-44db-a69e-86e8cd9eb7f8)

-10. Then **Enter Blocked Domains**, Enter the Blocked Domains that you do not want to allow the subdomain of the allowed domain.
+11. Then **Enter Blocked Domains**, Enter the Blocked Domains that you do not want to allow the subdomain of the allowed domain.
 The website traffic you provide will not go through the cloud gateway.
 For **Ex: www.facebook.com**.
    ![image 6](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/f9023c62-e31b-4b12-885b-ce8a810351c7)

-11. Then Enter **Allowed IP**.
+12. Then Enter **Allowed IP**.
 The Public IP you want to send the request to should be written here in the **Allowed IP**.
 For **Ex: 103.78.41.6**.
     ![image 7](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/750461e3-8b07-4e79-aaa8-6db0c8bcbb23)

-12. Enter **Blocked IP**.
+13. Enter **Blocked IP**.
 Here type the public IP you don't want to send a request to CGW in Enter **Blocked IP**.
 So the CGW request from that IP will not go through.
 For **Ex: 182.168.1.1**.
     ![image 8](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/bb0503b9-2346-46fb-9dac-e19cb033da64)

-13. After selecting **Full** mode, type the domain don't want to allow in the enter block domain.
+14. After selecting **Full** mode, type the domain don't want to allow in the enter block domain.
 For **Ex: www.facebook.com**.
     ![image 11](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/45f6f15d-28f8-40bc-a4ce-9d5d708787cc)
-14. In selective mode, you have to enter the domain you want to run through the gateway in Allow Domains and the domains you don't want to allow in Block Domains.
+15. In selective mode, you have to enter the domain you want to run through the gateway in Allow Domains and the domains you don't want to allow in Block Domains.
-15. After Enter Allowed Domains for ex: 1. www.google.com 2. www.facebook.com and Enter Blocked domains for ex: www.netflix.com.
+16. After Enter Allowed Domains for ex: 1. www.google.com 2. www.facebook.com and Enter Blocked domains for ex: www.netflix.com.
     ![image 12](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/7dc671dc-5b48-4be5-8c25-c3e84afd0674)

-16. Now click on **Save Config**.
+17. Now click on **Save Config**.
     ![image 9](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/72d4f776-2172-4ef4-9d26-0dd49ff5b8b6)

-17. click on **Save Config** and you will get the Cloud gateway is enabled successfully message.
+18. click on **Save Config** and you will get the Cloud gateway is enabled successfully message.
     ![image 10](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/c4132a2c-f1c2-4e40-af3a-feb37379a555)

 ## Conclusion